 I appear to be on a soup kick recently.
 This may be due to the fact that I haven’t really been grocery shopping in two weeks and I’ve been having to dig deeply into the pantry.
-So deep, in fact, that the pantry is actually starting to look a little bare.
+So deep, find in fact, that the pantry is actually starting to look a little bare.
 It hasn’t been this bare since the week we moved in.
 But, I’m not knocking pantry meals.
 They’re usually quick, inexpensive and surprisingly delicious.

 This morning I found myself in need of lunch.
 I take lunch pretty seriously, and have some requirements for my mid-day meal.
 It needs to be filling, nutritious, easy to eat at a desk (or meeting, or standing) and must be tasty.
 So I grabbed a couple cans of black beans, a huge jar of roasted red peppers, fire-roasted tomatoes and bulgur.
 Into the pot for 30 minutes with some garlic and spices and out came a surprisingly delicious soup.
 I actually wanted to eat some for breakfast, but held out.